-5) Synchronous Discussion Sessions Participation (20 percent):
+5) Class Discussion Sessions Participation (20 percent):

-- a) Attendance (5%): You will receive a mark for attending weekly synchronous discussion sessions.
-There will be a total of 11 weekly sessions (Weeks 2-12) over the term. - a) Contributions to Group Discussion Summaries (15%): During our live discussion group sessions, the class will be broken into smaller groups to discuss certain questions together.
-During these breakout sessions, each group will jointly produce a shared Google doc summary of the views articulated during the session, and what if any consensus emerged.
+- a) Attendance (5%): You will receive a mark for attending weekly in-person discussion sessions.
+You will only be required to attend ONE session per week (SAR Project students will attend on Tuesdays; other students on Thursdays consistently over the term).
+There will be a total of 11 weekly sessions (Weeks 2-12) that will be counted over the term. - a) Contributions to Group Discussion Summaries (15%): During our in-person discussion group sessions, the class will be broken into smaller groups to discuss certain questions together.
+During these breakout sessions, each group will jointly produce a shared Google doc summary of the views articulated during the session, using a template provided.
 This document will then be made available to the professor and TA.
-This will assist me and the TA in ensuring that students are engaged and surveying the opinions that emerge, since it will not be possible to have every group report in detail to the whole class about their discussion.
+This will assist me and the TA in ensuring that students are engaged and surveying the opinions that emerge, since it will not likely be possible to have every group report in detail to the whole class about their discussion.
 These documents are not intended to be polished, but instead a quick record of the content of your discussion.
 One student in the group should be identified in the document as the "leader" who is coordinating the discussion and ensuring everyone's views are included, and another as "secretary" who is making notes on the content of the discussion (although each student should feel free to adjust and add their own points to the discussion document).
-Each student in the class should act as a group discussion leader once and secretary once during the term, and students together will receive a group mark for their document (out of 5 points - see rubric on Canvas), with the potential for individual students to have their mark increased or decreased if their participation stands out as significantly better or poorer than the overall group's...
+Each student in the class should act as a group discussion leader at least once and secretary at least once during the term, and students together will receive a group mark for their document (out of 5 points - see rubric on Canvas), with the potential for individual students to have their mark increased or decreased if their participation stands out as significantly better or poorer than the overall group's.
 Students who do not perform roles of leader or secretary once will have 2% deducted from their course grade for each role missed.
+Students participating in the SAR projects will have slightly different tasks during group discussions, but summary of discussion documents will be similarly requested.